 Centre for Paediatric Spiritual Care blog

 Our regular blog will see posts from various members of our spiritual care team or a guest writer.
-This month, Catherine Martin, Children’s Nurse Care Coordinator at Forget-me-Not Children's Hospice, has written about their Eid celebrations.
+This month, Sally Nash, Research Director at the CPSC, reflects on the past two years since the Centre was founded.

 29.06.2017 Kathryn Darby, Christian Chaplain at Birmingham Children's Hospital, writes about the launch of the European Research Institute for Chaplains in Healthcare (ERICH), which took place in Belgium in June 2017